AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Does AARP/The Hartford Car Insurance Cost?

-AARP/The Hartford insurance costs an average of $2,316 per year, 20 percent higher than the national average for full coverage car insurance.
-For minimum coverage, it costs an average of $735 per year, which is still 34 percent higher than the national average.
+AARP/The Hartford insurance costs an average of $2,688 per year, 12 percent higher than the national average for full coverage car insurance.
+For minimum coverage, it costs an average of $738 per year, which is still 16 percent higher than the national average.
+For seniors, The Hartford offers notably lower rates, at an annual average rate of $2,081 for full coverage.
+It’s worth noting that this is still higher than premiums from other providers.

 Company Average annual premium for full coverage Average annual premium for minimum coverage